 Although most people go into business thinking for certain that they will succeed, about half of new businesses fail in their first five years.
 Rosen cautions borrowers to be realistic about their chances for business success given the industry that they’re in and existing competition.
 If the business folds, the owner can lose their life savings, retirement funds, or other personal assets that they’ve put into the business.

-Rosen also advises business owners to think carefully about how much money they will need for initial capital and working capital.
+Rosen also advises business owners to think carefully about how much money they will need to get off the ground successfully, and for working capital going forward.
 Starting and running a business are often costlier than most entrepreneurs think.
 You want to ensure that you put enough money into your business but also hold onto enough personal assets for a rainy day.

 If you have a day job or some other source of income independent from the business, that may allow you to put more personal money into the business because you have a regular inflow of cash.